Strong-TransCenter: Improved Multi-Object Tracking based on Transformers with Dense Representations: Proposed Method

 \subsection{Kalman Filter}

-Kalman Filter in a tracking task is used on trajectories to propagate each track's location to the next frame (Kalman predict phase), while the Kalman motion model is updated every time a track is associated to a new detection (Kalman update phase).
-These two steps can be represented by these recursive equations for each frame $k \in \mathbb{N}$:
+Kalman filter in a tracking task is used on trajectories to propagate each track's location to the next frame (Kalman predict phase), while the Kalman motion model is updated every time a track is associated to a new detection (Kalman update phase).
+Given an estimated state vector: